FVF Law is a values driven law firm.

 If you have been injured in a tractor trailer accident, your first priority should be to receive appropriate medical attention, and then contact a tractor trailer accident lawyer who will fight for your interests and protect your rights.

-Tractor trailer accident cases are often complex due to the scope of the damage, the number of parties involved, and the fact that tractor trailers are typically classified as commercial motor vehicles (CMV), which means the driver may not be the only party who can be held liable.
+Tractor trailer accident cases are often complex due to the scope of the damage, the number of parties involved, and the fact that tractor trailers are typically classified as commercial motor vehicles (CMV), which means the driver may not be the only party who can be held liable in a lawsuit.
 Here are some other facts about tractor trailer accidents that may be pertinent to your case.

 The driver’s employer — the owner of the vehicle — may not have been present during the accident, but that doesn’t mean it cannot be held responsible for negligence.
 If the employer incentivized the driver to drive recklessly, to drive longer shifts than allowed by hours-of-service regulations, or to skip breaks, the company could be considered liable.
 This is also true if the employer was responsible for maintaining and/or loading the vehicle and neglected to properly carry out those duties.